xaviervalarino/portfolio/src/case-studies/netgear-captive-portal.md

 ---

 ### My role
-I led design on many of the later sprints.
+Sole design on many of the later sprints.

 In this particular sprint, I design the setup wizard for the captive portal, exploring the UX impact of various configuration options to ensure that administrators could successfully create and customize their captive portals.